Edge Developer Platform

 const data = await supabase.from('todos').select()

-Step 1: Create a New project in the remote repository.
+Step one: Create a New project in the remote repository.
 In GitHub, enter Dashboard, click New, fill in the project name, and click Create repository to Create a Git project.

-Associate local code with the remote repository and upload the local code.
-Execute the following commands in the local project root directory.
+Associate local code with the remote repository, upload the local code, and execute the following commands in the local project root directory.
 You can also refer to the steps on Github to complete the process.

 # Push your code to your git repository (e.g. GitHub, Gitee).